vlvovch/PHYS6350-ComputationalPhysics/README.md

 ## Syllabus

-The syllabus for the course taught in Sping 2023 is available [here](Syllabus_Phys6350_Spring23.pdf)
+The syllabus for the course taught in Spring 2023 is available [here](Syllabus_Phys6350_Spring23.pdf)

 ## Lecture notes and code